Neugierdsnase/python-inquirer-executor/README.md

 three
 ```
-The user has chosen from the docstrings representing the functions and the function got executed.
+The user has chosen from the docstrings representing the functions and the function got executed, printing 'three'.
 Neat.

 ### As a multiple-choice checkbox
 ```python